ladangol/DeepLearning_Tensorflow/dogs_vs_cats/README.md

 - main: depend on the user input, runs the training or the prediction function.

-## Convert the data to Tensorflow record format

 ## How to run the code